TN 97 (08-24)

 1. a.

-Situation - In response to unstated income development, Mr. John Hart, an SSI recipient, explains that his brother, Ted, who lives in an adjacent State, allows him (John) access to his bank account in emergencies.
-John Hart says he withdrew funds to pay an overdue utility bill to avoid shutoff.
+Situation - In response to unstated income development, John Hart, an SSI recipient, explains that their sibling, Ted, who lives in an adjacent State, allows John access to Ted's bank account in emergencies.
+John Hart says John withdrew funds to pay an overdue utility bill to avoid shutoff.

 The CR confirms that the account is titled “Ted Hart by Ted Hart or John Hart.”
-John Hart states that he uses the funds solely for his own benefit and not as an agent for his brother.
+John Hart states that John uses the funds solely for John's own benefit and not as an agent for their sibling.

 2. b.

-Analysis - Even though John Hart has unrestricted access to the account and can use the funds at his own discretion, the funds are not his resources because he has no ownership interest in them.
+Analysis - Even though John Hart has unrestricted access to the account and can use the funds at John's own discretion, the funds are not John's resources because John has no ownership interest in them.
 The title of the account clearly designates Ted Hart as sole owner.
 However, whatever funds John withdraws from Ted's account are John's income in the month of withdrawal.

 3. c.

-Situation - A member of an Indian tribe states that he has several items, valued at several thousand dollars, that he would not sell because they are ceremonial in nature (clothing and beadwork).
-The CR questions him about the items and determines they were “entrusted” to him by the tribe for safekeeping.
+Situation - A member of an Indian tribe states that they have several items, valued at several thousand dollars, that they would not sell because they are ceremonial in nature (clothing and beadwork).
+The CR questions them about the items and determines they were “entrusted” to them by the tribe for safekeeping.

 4. d.